 Option 2: Donating or Selling Unused Paint

-Recycling paint can be your next go-to option if you weren’t to dispose of it.
+If the paint is still usable, recycle it through donation or resale.
 You can also choose to donate unused paint to organizations such as schools, nursery centres, drama clubs, community theaters or any non-profit organisation (NGO) that could use it for their causes.

 Additionally, unused paint can also be donated to organisations that distribute it to those community groups in social need.

-If you’ve used oil-based paints then you can’t recycle it.
-Instead, you’ll need to donate it to your nearest hazardous waste initiative.
+Oil-based paint is non-recyclable; deliver leftover cans to a licensed hazardous-waste facility.
 Water-based paint on the other hand can be reused and is the most commonly accepted product at hazardous waste outlets because it isn’t considered toxic.

 Option 3: Engage A Licensed Toxic Waste Collector

-If you’re dealing with toxic industrial waste, you’ll have to treat it in an in-house waste treatment plant or at any of NEA’s landfill treatment sites.
+Toxic industrial paint waste must be processed in an on-site treatment plant or at an NEA-approved landfill facility.
 Additionally, you can also contact a licensed toxic waste collector to collect your waste for treatment or disposal.

 The collector would take the toxic industrial waste and transport it before treating, storing, reprocessing or storing it in a sustainable way.